Tipping The Scales: Fifth Circuit Strikes Down DOL Tip Rule

 Additional considerations for affected employers include:

-Although it is not clear whether the DOL will petition for further review (by the entire Fifth Circuit bench or SCOTUS), Robinson Bradshaw’s Employment & Labor Practice Group will closely monitor and report on the latest developments regarding the Fifth Circuit’s decision and any future decisions promulgated by other jurisdictions.
+Although it is not clear whether the DOL will petition for further review (by the entire Fifth Circuit bench or SCOTUS), Robinson Bradshaw’s Employment & Labor Practice Group will closely monitor developments regarding the Fifth Circuit’s decision and any future decisions promulgated by other jurisdictions.
 For assistance in evaluating next steps for your workplace, please contact a member of our team.

 Main Menu